zlskey/paragoniks/README.md

 # Paragoniks

-Web app for easy shopping list sharing and splitting between your friends!
+Expo app for easy shopping list sharing and splitting between your friends!
+U can try it: [paragoniks.pl](https://paragoniks.pl)

 ## Getting Started